The Case for Cardinality Lower Bounds: Base Table Statistics

 We borrow the hierarchical histogram of \lpbound{}, yet adapt it for lower bounds, namely: Each layer is a histogram whose number of buckets is half the number of buckets of the histogram at the layer below and covers the entire domain range of the predicate column $A$.
 For a histogram bucket with boundaries [$x_i$, $y_i$], we compute the $\ell_p$-norms on $\text{deg}_R(\ast\:|\:X_i, A \in [x_i, y_i])$.

 At runtime, to fetch the bounds for a range predicate $A \in [x, y]$, we select (i) for the lower bound, the largest bucket that \emph{is contained} in $[x, y]$, and (ii) for the upper bound, the smallest bucket that \emph{contains} $[x, y]$.
+However, we observed that, on large datasets, supporting the prefixed norms in this case adds a considerable overhead when pre-computing the statistics.
+This is due to the fact that we did not exploit the overlaps naturally found in the range buckets.
+As a tradeoff, we chose the take at estimation time, as a valid lower bound, solely the $\ell_0$ lower bound on the corresponding bucket, without relying on the $\ell_p$ norms.